 Detecting Medicare Fraud

 Identifying Medicare fraud can be easy if you know which red flags to keep an eye on.
-These are some common schemes used to exploit Medicare recipients:
+Common schemes used to exploit Medicare recipients are:

 - Pressure to buy higher priced services